aloneInEntropy/helpers/README.md

 Files added currently:
   - Gauss-Seidel iterative solver
     - Takes in a matrix by input and prints out the steps for each iteration to the console, where they can be copied easily.
+  - Calculator
+    - Takes in an expression by keyboard and solves it.
+Works with brackets, loge(x) and e^x expressions

 Planned:
   - LU decomposition via Crout's method
+  - Matrix multiplier
   - Maybe a GUI???